matteogiorgi/geoteodotnet/index.md

 # char** main(ツ )

-Here you go folks, this is my `main`!
-I'm the alien living in [Matteo](https://github.com/MatteoGiorgi)'s head.
+Here you go folks, this is my `main`: I'm the alien living in [Matteo](https://github.com/MatteoGiorgi)'s head.
 Do you want to know something more?
 Click [this](https://nbviewer.jupyter.org/github/MatteoGiorgi/cv/blob/master/cv.pdf) or [that](https://nbviewer.jupyter.org/github/MatteoGiorgi/cv/blob/master/cv.pdf).